HG3112/md71/README.md

 ** W A R N I N G **

-This scirpt is in development/test stage.
+This script is in development/test stage.
 Please check outputs carefully.
 Use at your own risk.

 USAGE: